vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 "But," we often hear, "onboarding new team members slows us down!".
 Actually, rotations speed up a team's productivity.
 That's because the peer's fresh perspective allows them to immediately notice the team's "broken windows."
 They'll point out flaws in the codebase that have been slowing the team down.
 They'll fix the CI build.
 They'll raise a red flag about the team's unrealistic release process.

 If you rotate onto a team that's been together for a while, expect to find problems.
 But, remember, your peers are humans, just like you.
 You can hurt their feelings if you're not careful.
 Be constructive.
-Don't just complain, bugt offer solutions.
+Don't just complain, but offer solutions.
 Finally, don't assume you understand why things are the way they are.
 Ask questions!

 Conversely, if you're part of that core team that's been together for a while, and a peer is just rotating onto the team, set the example for soliciting feedback.
 Tell them to point out what's broken.
 Be a role model for receiving feedback, and acting on it.